LucasFerguson/morning-terminal-script/README.md

 # **Morning Terminal Script**

-This project is a fun and interactive script that runs every morning on your terminal.
-It generates a visually appealing monthly calendar with your tasks, highlights important days, and provides a motivational start to your day.
-The script integrates with a PostgreSQL database to manage tasks.
+I build this project as a fun way to display the tasks I need to do on a given day every morning.
+The script generates a visually appealing monthly calendar with tasks, highlights important days, and provides a motivational message at the end.
+If you want to use this project, you'll first need to set up a PostgreSQL database that stores your tasks with the schema found in this README.
+I use n8n to automate pulling my tasks from the Google Tasks API every 20 seconds and save them to the PostgreSQL database.
+At some point, I'll write a blog post about how I set up n8n to do this. :)

 *Dark+ Demo in Windows Terminal*
 ![Demo of app](morning-script-demo.gif)